-This winter has started out super strong, with multiple double digit powder days a week from mid-December through January.
-However, this past February was pretty disappointing for Colorado snow sports given the light (and in most places, non-existing) snowfall during what was supposed to be stellar month brought to us by a El Nino himself.
+This winter has started out super strong, with multiple double-digit powder days a week from mid-December through January.
+However, this past February was pretty disappointing for Colorado snow sports given the light (and in most places, non-existing) snowfall during what was supposed to be stellar month brought to us by El Nino himself.

 During week two of the drought, I got an email asking me to test and review the 2017 Never Summer Aura and Never Summer Proto Type II.
 Needless to say, I was extremely excited to have the opportunity to ride these boards and experience the new technology; however, at the same time, I questioned whether it was possible to form an opinion on a snowboard based on its performance on morning hard-pack with a chance of afternoon slush.

 This made me think about typical snow conditions in this region (southwest Colorado) and the I70 corridor; that how in recent years, powder days seem to be fewer and further between; and when resorts actually do receive snow, the mountain becomes tracked out in only a few hours.